Pinterest Pixel

 Is 100 basis points equivalent to 1%?

-How do I input basis points into my financial models?
+How to use basis points in financial models?

 Two percent (2%) is equivalent to 200 basis points (bps).
 To convert a percentage to basis points, multiply the percentage by 100.
 Thus, 2% multiplied by 100 gives us 200 bps.